TurboGears/tg2docs/docs/misc.rst

 .. todo:: Difficulty: Easy.
 Add note for "validator=Schema(allow_extra_fields=True)" for ToscaWidgets and RestController classes

 .. todo:: Difficulty: Medium.
 Add shell script which validates environment for building docs

-.. todo:: Difficulty: Easy.
-Add better notes in README.txt for setting up the virtual environment for this

 .. todo:: Difficulty: Medium. laurin is following the tutorial path.   right now, I created a tutorials directory under _static.   perhaps, all tutorial images, etc should go in there?   just a thought.